Bylaws of the Security Industry Association

 Section A. Officers, Eligibility and Qualifications

 (1) Officers.
-The Officers of the Corporation shall be a Chairman, Immediate Past Chairman, Chairman-Elect, a Vice-Chairman, a Secretary, and a Treasurer.
-At the Annual Organizational Meeting of the Board, held pursuant to the provisions of Article III, Section C of these Bylaws, the Board shall elect a Chairman; a Vice-Chairman; a Chairman-Elect during the year preceding the expiration of the Chairman’s term; a Secretary; a Treasurer, and such other Officers as it shall deem necessary.
-Nominations for Officer positions shall be made by the Nominating Committee pursuant to Article VI, Section K and shall be directed to the Immediate Past Chairman, who shall announce the Officer candidates and conduct the election.
+The Officers of the Corporation shall be a Chair, Immediate Past Chair, Chair-Elect, an At-Large Officer, a Secretary, and a Treasurer.
+At the Annual Organizational Meeting of the Board, held pursuant to the provisions of Article III, Section C of these Bylaws, the Board shall elect a Chair; an At-Large Officer; a Secretary; a Treasurer, and such other Officers as it shall deem necessary.
+The position of Chair-Elect shall be elected at the Annual Organizational Meeting held at the start of the second year of the Chair’s term.
+Nominations for Officer positions shall be made by the Nominations Committee pursuant to Article VI, Section K and shall be directed to the Immediate Past Chair, who shall announce the Officer candidates and conduct the election.

-(3) Eligibility.
-To be eligible for election as Chairman-Elect, the nominee must have served as a Director or non-voting Director for a minimum of one term, i.e., for a period from an annual meeting to the second succeeding annual meeting.
-To be eligible for election as an Officer other than Chairman, a Director or non-voting Director must have served for a minimum period of that time between two consecutive annual meetings.
-A Director who has served for the maximum of two consecutive terms shall nevertheless be eligible to serve as Chairman for a maximum of one term, that is, for the period from one annual meeting to the second succeeding annual meeting.
-In the event that a person is elected Chairman who has just completed two terms as Director, that person may not simultaneously serve as a Director (see Section C of Article IV.).
+(2) Eligibility.
+To be eligible for election as Chair-Elect, the nominee must have served as a Director or non-voting Director for a minimum of one term, i.e., for a period from an annual meeting to the second succeeding annual meeting.
+To be eligible for election as an Officer other than Chair, a Director or non-voting Director must have served for a minimum period of the time between two consecutive annual meetings.
+A Director who has served for the maximum of two consecutive terms shall nevertheless be eligible to serve as Chair for a maximum of one two-year term, that is, for the period from one annual meeting to the second succeeding annual meeting.
+In the event that a person is elected Chair who has just completed two terms as Director, that person may not simultaneously serve as a Director (see Section C of Article IV.).

-(4) Voting Rights.
-Except as otherwise provided for in these Bylaws, each Officer, with the exception of the Chairman and Immediate Past Chairman, shall be entitled to one vote on each matter properly submitted for action at all meetings of the Board.
+(3) Voting Rights.
+Except as otherwise provided for in these Bylaws, each Officer, except for the Chair and Immediate Past Chair, shall be entitled to one vote on each matter properly submitted for action at all meetings of the Board.

 Section B. Term of Office

-The Chairman shall be the Chairman of the Corporation and shall, subject to the control of the Board, have general supervision, direction, and control of the business and Officers of the Corporation.
-The Chairman shall preside at all meetings of the Board, at the annual meeting of the Members, and at any special meetings of the Members.
-However, the Chairman shall not be eligible to serve simultaneously as a voting Director.
-The Chairman shall be an ex-officio Member of all the standing committees, shall have the general powers and duties of management vested in the office of the Chairman of a nonprofit, mutual benefit corporation by the Code, and shall have such other powers and duties as may be prescribed by the Board or these Bylaws.
+The Chair shall be the Chair of the Corporation and shall, subject to the control of the Board have general supervision, direction, and control of the business and Officers of the Corporation.
+The Chair shall preside at all meetings of the Board, at the annual meeting of the Members, and at any special meetings of the Members.
+However, the Chair shall not be eligible to serve simultaneously as a voting Director.
+The Chair shall be an ex-officio Member of all the standing committees, shall have the general powers and duties of management vested in the office of the Chair of a nonprofit, mutual benefit corporation by the Code, and shall have such other powers and duties as may be prescribed by the Board or these Bylaws.

-In the absence or disability of the Chairman, the Chairman-Elect (or a Vice-Chairman if the previous is unavailable) shall perform all duties of the Chairman, and when so acting, shall have all the powers of, and be subject to all the restrictions placed upon the Chairman, except that the designated Vice Chairman shall be a duly elected Member of the Board, and as such will retain a vote upon issues, even while presiding as Chairman of the Corporation.
-The Vice Chairman shall have such other powers and perform such other duties as from time to time may be prescribed by the Board, or as may be requested by the Chairman, which may include the chairmanship of a standing or special committee.
+In the absence or disability of the Chair, the Chair-elect shall perform all duties of the Chair, and when so acting, shall have all the powers of, and be subject to all the restrictions placed upon the Chair, except that the Chair-elect will retain a vote upon issues, even while presiding as Chair of the Corporation.
+The Officer designee shall have such other powers and perform such other duties as from time to time may be prescribed by the Board, or as may be requested by the Chair.

-The Treasurer shall serve as the Chief Financial Officer (CFO) of the Corporation.
 The Treasurer shall keep and maintain or cause to be kept and maintained adequate and correct accounts of the properties and the business transactions of the Corporation, including accounts of its assets, liabilities, receipts, disbursements, gains and losses.
-The books of account shall at all times be open to inspection by any Director or by any Member of the Corporation.
-The Treasurer shall, through the CEO cause all moneys and other valuables to be deposited in the name and to the credit of the Corporation with such depositories as may be designated by the Board and shall render to the Chairman and the Directors, at the regular meetings of the Board, or upon request, an account of all his or her transactions as Treasurer, and of the financial condition of the Corporation.
+The books of account shall always be open to inspection by any Director or by any Member of the Corporation.
+The Treasurer shall, through the CEO, cause all moneys and other valuables to be deposited in the name and to the credit of the Corporation with such depositories as may be designated by the Board and shall render to the Chair and the Directors, at the regular meetings of the Board, or upon request, an account of all his or her transactions as Treasurer, and of the financial condition of the Corporation.
 The Treasurer shall also render a full financial report at the annual meeting of the Members.
 The Treasurer shall perform such further duties as he or she may be required to perform by the Board or these Bylaws.
-The Treasurer shall serve as the Chairman of the Finance Committee.
+The Treasurer shall serve as the Chair of the Finance Committee.

 ARTICLE V - EMPLOYEES